Fred returns from the war

 Mechanisation arrives in earnest.
 The scale of what one operator can do in a day changes the economics of the farm.

 The herd moves into purpose-built indoor facilities.
-That was the direction the industry was moving, and it remains the right answer for welfare and biosecurity.
+That was the direction the industry was moving, and we believe it remains the right answer for health and biosecurity.

 Recognition of decades of work and the standard the herd has reached.
 The first major industry award for the farm.

-Followed in the same year by finalist places at Pig Producer of the Year and Farmers Weekly Mixed Farm of the Year.
+Followed in the same year by a finalist place for Indoor Pig Producer of the Year.
+Jack was also in the final three for Farmers Weekly’s Mixed Farmer of the Year award.

 Across four generations, three things have held: the work itself (pigs, arable, and the operations that go with them), the land at Spains Hall, and the people who have helped run the place.
 The equipment has changed, the scale has changed, and the questions we are asking about how we farm have changed.
 The basic shape of the business has not.
 We think that continuity is worth something, and we are interested in making sure the fifth generation, whoever they are, inherit a farm worth running.